Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
 (No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.)

-• Abnormal x-ray or ultrasound
+• Abnormal X-ray or ultrasound

-• Negative x-ray or ultrasound but with a clinical suspicion of infection based on either of the following:
+• Negative X-ray or ultrasound but with a clinical suspicion of infection based on either of the following:

 • Pain and swelling

-• Decrease range of motion
+• Decreased range of motion

-• Fever
+• Fevers

 • Laboratory findings of infection include any of the following: